2009

 The main cities of Languedoc are Montpellier, the regional capital, Nimes famous for its superb Roman remains, Narbonne, Perpignan, the port of Sète, and Beziers, which are very meridional in flavour.
 The city of Carcassonne, with its fairytale mediaeval fortifications (a rather romantic nineteenth-century renovation) is one of the region's most popular attractions.
 The Languedoc coast offers large expanses of sandy beaches, between rather brash modern or sixties resorts such as Cap d'Agde.

-Click here for the gites in this area
+Click here for gites in Languedoc

 Owners: